YoungSeng/QPGesture/README.md

 https://github.com/YoungSeng/QPGesture/assets/37477030/d554f634-04e6-4f7e-8cb8-5f382af282a1

-We also provide a processed database for speaker id `1`, available for download in [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/664315658a884321bec6/) and [Baidu Cloud](https://pan.baidu.com/s/1zJb5OB3Yt4lyhSDa_t7koA?pwd=q6na).
-It is optional to download this database.
+We also provide a processed database for speaker id `1`, available for download in [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/c9401c6c0142480f826a/) and [Baidu Cloud](链接：https://pan.baidu.com/s/1g3tN7c9KDfbhiJ-ET2jfmQ?pwd=q9ub).
+It is optional to use this database.

 ## 3. Test your own audio